Platycodon: planting, cultivation, care

 Where to plant Platycodon

-Think carefully about location because its tuberous root sometimes takes time to establish and will hate transplanting.
+Think carefully about its location because its tuberous root sometimes takes time to establish and will hate transplanting.

 Platycodon

-Platycodon in its setting (photo cultivar413-Flickr)
+Platycodon in situ (photo cultivar413-Flickr)

 When to plant Platycodon

-Preferably planted in spring from February to April in cold climates or in autumn from September to November in mild climates.
+It is best planted in spring from February to April in cold climates or in autumn from September to November in mild climates.

 How to plant Platycodon